-The price of most items can be searched on the internet, but for things such as antiques, or a valuable piece of jewellery, you may want to get these valued by a professional.
+The price of most items can be searched on the internet.
+However, for things such as antiques, or a valuable piece of jewellery, you may want to get these valued by a professional.

-Some insurance policies have a limit on how much you can claim on a single item, so you may need to add extra cover for any items that exceed that limit.
+Some insurance policies have a limit on how much you can claim on a single item.
+You may need to add extra cover for any items that exceed that limit.

 The amount you spend on home insurance will depend on the type of property you have and the value of your contents.
-It’ll also depend on the level of cover you need and if you add any optional extras.
+It will also depend on the amount of cover you need and if you add any optional extras.

 For example, HSBC Home Insurance gives you a choice of different levels of protection for your home and contents.
 You can increase your cover by adding accidental damage, home emergency or legal protection.

 Before you buy any insurance product, it’s important to read the policy and understand the details including costs to make sure you get the cover you need.